mfornace/nupack-docs-dev/sources/design.md

 new_weights[:, :, A] *= 10
 my_result.evaluate_with(defect_weights=new_weights)

-# Evaluate the result with a different model and different domains
+# Evaluate the result with a different model and domains
 new_domains = [Domain('CAGAUAAGAACUGAGUAAGC', name='a')]
 my_result.evaluate_with(domains=new_domains, model=new_model)
 ```